thiagofdso/adapta-chat/README.md

 #### Multi-Agent Debate (`app_debate.py`)

-A more advanced application where you can orchestrate a debate between multiple AI agents to solve a problem.
+A more advanced application where you can orchestrate a debate between multiple AI agents to collaboratively solve a problem.
+It now features an **optional internet access (Google search)** for all agents, configurable in the sidebar during setup.

 - **Setup:** Configure the number of agents and debate rounds.
 - **Debate:** Watch as agents respond in parallel, refining their solutions each round.